 Most breathable duck hunting waders:

 Gator Waders is no stranger in the wader business.
 They have been around for a long time.
-With that said they must be doing something right.
-I spent 2 seasons with these waders running them through all kinds of situations and terrain in both early in late season.
-They have withstood the test of time not only are they durable they are also very comfortable.
-They are made out of 5 mm abrasion resistant neoprene material that comes with 1000 gram 3M Thinsulate boots.
+With that said, they must be doing something right.
+I spent 2 seasons with these waders, running them through all kinds of situations and terrain in both the early and late seasons.
+They have withstood the test of time.
+Not only are they durable, they are also very comfortable.
+They are made of 5 mm abrasion-resistant neoprene material with 1000 gram 3M Thinsulate boots.
 The rubber boots are comfortable and have an aggressive tread on them that will handle all terrain types.
 As far as waterproofing goes, they do their job at keeping you dry.
-Like most of the other waders they also offer a 1-year warranty from time of purchase.
+Like most other waders, they also offer a 1-year warranty from the time of purchase.

 Keep Reading on duck hunting gear and read our list of the best duck hunting chokes.